 2. Think outside the box.
 If your tribe are holiday makers who put their back out on the local golf course, create links with the golf course and the motels/hotels they stay at.

 3. Make time once or twice a month (at least) to reach out to these businesses who may refer to you.

 4. Take the practice manager or reception staff a coffee, cake, aromatherapy pack or massage balm and say ‘hi’.
 Don’t expect anything more.
 Get talking naturally and soon it’ll come up what you do and how you help people.
 Make sure you’ve got your StoryBrand one-liner nailed!

 5. When you leave a flier or brochure make the focus how you solve the problems of the practice (physios, doctors, dietitians, coaches etc) rather than how you solve the problems of THEIR clients.

-6. If you have a service that can benefit all for relaxation then give a free sample or offer a free treatment to the practice manager or receptionist.
+6. If you have a service that can benefit anyone then give a free sample or offer a free treatment to the practice manager or receptionist.
 They’ll love you for it and word of mouth is a great seller!

 I can’t wait to hear how it goes for you using these tips to engage businesses to help grow your referrals.
-Leave me a comment and let me know!
+Leave me a comment or email me and let me know!

 If you’re getting stuck on your StoryBrand one-liner or need some help clarifying your wellness message, let’s talk.